jeffpatton1971/PTECH_DSDiagnosticLogging/README.md

 ## NetLogon Debug Logging Mode

 This resource will allow you to enable or disable the debug mode built into netlogon.dll.
-For more details about that see this [KB Article} (https://support.microsoft.com/en-us/kb/109626).
+For more details about that see this [KB Article] (https://support.microsoft.com/en-us/kb/109626).
 The Resource implements 4 properties:

 * DebugMode
 * Logsize